quasar1357/24_IN_P1/Java_SyntaxGuide/04_Classes.md

 }
 ```

-### Constructor Method
+### Constructor Method(s)
 Is called when **a new instance is created**.
 Its name is always the same as the class.
 It contains no return type (also not void, as it implicitly returns the *address* of the instance).

-IMPORTANT: There can be **multiple constructors** that differ in the **number/type of arguments** they take.
-At the instantiation of an object, the suited constructor is automatically chosen based on the input(= "method overloading", see above).
+IMPORTANT: There can be **multiple constructors** that differ in the **number/type of arguments** they take (= "method overloading", see above).
+At the instantiation of an object, the suited constructor is automatically chosen based on the input.

 ```java
 public class AnyClass{